svgoudar/data_engineering_journey/DATA.md

   - Immediate breach alerts.
 - **Data Erasure:**
   - Permanent data clearing to prevent retrieval.
+  -  is a software-based method of permanently clearing data from a system by overwriting.
+This is different from a simple deletion of data since deleted data can still be retrieved

 In summary, data governance and compliance are critical throughout the data lifecycle.
 Tools and technologies play a crucial role in implementing governance frameworks.